Food Festivals in Barcelona 2026

 Passeig de Gourmets

 During the Passeig de Gourmets, a 10 day gourmet food festival in Barcelona, the Passeig de Gràcia is transformed into a giant food showcasing.
 The most renowned chefs and restaurants participate, and people are given many different options for how they want to experience the festival.
-From the “Route of Dishes” to the “Cocktails and Gourmet Experiences” path, make your reservation now!
+From the ‘Small Dishes Route’ to the ‘Signature Sandwiches’, or the ‘Creative Pastries’ path, make your reservation now!

 Gastro Fest (San Miguel Gastrofest Km0)

-Celebrating Catalonia’s culinary heritage and certified DOP/IGP products, this festival at Poble Espanyol combines a wide array of traditional dishes with modern reinterpretations.
+Celebrating Catalonia’s culinary heritage and certified DOP/IGP products, this festival combines a wide array of traditional and locally sourced dishes with modern reinterpretations.
 Guests enjoy a massive calçotada, live cooking shows, product tastings, family workshops, and music.
 The goal is to promote sustainable, local eating habits while showcasing the region’s gastronomic diversity.

 April